 - Cover a plate with aluminum foil and place the sashimi slices on top.
 Sear the sashimi with a culinary blow torch until the top surface is lightly brown.
-The goal is for lightly searing outside but still raw on the inside.
+The goal is to lightly sear the outside while keeping it raw on the inside.

-- Serve on a plate and sprinkle with green onion.
-Dip in yuzu to enjoy!
+- Serve on a plate and sprinkle with sliced green onion/scallion.
+Dip in yuzu juice (extract) to enjoy!